 An AquaBounty facility in Panama exported GE salmon for human consumption to Canada in 2017 and 2018 but the facility was shuttered in early 2019.
-There are no longer GE salmon imports into Canada as a result of this closure.
+GE salmon imports into Canada have been limited due to production limits but could expand in future as U.S. production sites expand.